Fire and rescue services

 The ability of the Australian Government to provide consular help to Australians in Yemen is extremely limited.

-In a consular emergency, if you can't contact the Australian Embassy in Riyadh, call the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305 from overseas or 1300 555 135 from Australia.
+In a consular emergency, if you can't contact the Embassy of Australia in Riyadh, call the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305 from overseas or 1300 555 135 from Australia.

 Abdullah Bin Hozafa Al-Shami Avenue